section-engineering-education/engineering-education/content/articles/building-a-simple-keyboard-using-anvil/index.md

 - [Further reading](#further-reading)

 ### Creating a web page with Anvil
 To get started, we will begin by navigating to the [Anvil](https://anvil.works/) website.
 On the top-right corner of the webpage, you will see a `Start Building` button.
 Click on it.
 You will be prompted to create an account before you can start building.
 This sign-up process is free.
 A verification email will be sent to your email to complete the sign-up process.
-Once the verification is completed, you should be redirected to the login page and the following webpage will appear:
+Once you complete the verification process, you should be redirected to the login page and the following webpage will appear:

 ![Main Page](/engineering-education/building-a-simple-keyboard-using-anvil/main-webpage.png)

 *Image Source: [Anvil](https://anvil.works/)*

 Select the `New Blank App` option.
-Since we are planning to start from scratch and create a custom HTML page, we'll select the `Custom HTML` option.
+Since we plan to start from scratch and create a custom HTML page, we'll select the `Custom HTML` option.
 Additionally, we can select the `Blank Panel` option.
 At this point, your webpage should look like this:

 ![Blank Page](/engineering-education/building-a-simple-keyboard-using-anvil/blankpanel-webpage.png)